 We use systems of positive behaviour management throughout the school.
 One example of this is our house points system.
 All the children in the school are part of a ‘house’ (Jaguars, Lions, Leopards and Tigers) and are given ‘house points’ as rewards for positive attitudes, good behaviour, effort etc. Many classes also have their own additional reward systems.

 The children at St. Peter’s are also given many opportunities to share their views on issues through the school council, eco council, class discussions and one-to-one meetings with their teachers.
-All children with SEND are also given the opportunity to share their views on school and learning through a one page profile as well as discussing how they would like any additional support to be organised in meetings with their teacher.
+All children with SEND are also given the opportunity to share their views on school and learning through thier All About ME on thier support plan as well as discussing how they would like any additional support to be organised in meetings with their teacher.

 If your child has a medical condition, please refer to our policy for working with children with medical conditions.